CliffordEdewor/Network-traffic-security-analysis/README.md

 # Network-traffic-security-analysis
 This project presents a Cisco Packet Tracer simulation I developed to demonstrate the security and operational differences between Ethernet hubs and switches.
-It was created during the ICT YEP Innovation Hub Computer Networking Training Programme delivered by the Delta State Government.
+It was created during the Computer Networking track of the ICT Youth Empowerment Programme (YEP) Innovation Hub, delivered by the Delta State Government.

 During networking sessions, many trainees found it difficult to understand the practical differences between Ethernet hubs and switches through theoretical explanations alone.
 To reinforce these concepts, I designed and delivered a live Cisco Packet Tracer demonstration illustrating packet broadcasting, MAC address learning, switching behaviour, and packet visibility.
-The practical simulation helped participants better understand the security implications of hub- and switch-based networks through a visual, hands-on demonstration.
+The practical simulation helped participants better understand the security implications of hub- and switch-based networks through a visual, hands-on simulation.

 ---